nagrapoonam/moviweb_app/README.md

 ### Features
 Here are the features in summary:
 * App displays existing list of users with registration option.
-* User can login and use CRUD features
+* User can login and use CRUD features.
+* Canot access other user's list of movies.

 ## Technologies Used